qiling9760/sep10-freedom-project/blog/entry05.md

 font-color: red;
 }
 ```
 **Mixins can have an arguement where default values** were set.
 If the values are not declared in `@include`, it will use the default values.
-The name of the variable need to be specify if there are multiple variables.
+The name of the variable that you want to change value for need to be specify if there are multiple variables.
 ``` SCSS
 @mixin font($size:20px, $color:blue) {
 font-size:$size;